supply Chain

 Key Facts

-- The increase in PPI is high, but the increase in key commodities for the CPG industry is much higher in many cases.
+• The increase in key commodities for the CPG industry is much higher in many cases.
 For examples of raw ingredients and materials that are up significantly, see the list below.

-- With big increases in the cost to make and ship goods, consumer prices are also rising, though at a slower pace.
-The Consumer Price Index rose 8.3% in April over the year before, the highest increase on record.
+• With big increases in the cost to make and ship goods, consumer prices are also rising, though at a slower pace.
+The Consumer Price Index rose 6% in February over the year before.

 Commodity Costs Watchlist